wp-plugins/powerpress/readme.txt

 == Changelog ==

 = Announcement =
-* Translation support has been completed for Blubrry PowerPress.
-Please visit the following link for more details: [http://www.blubrry.com/powerpress_translate/](http://www.blubrry.com/powerpress_translate/)
+* Translation support is now complete.
+Please visit the following link if you would like to have a version in your language: [http://www.blubrry.com/powerpress_translate/](http://www.blubrry.com/powerpress_translate/)

 = 1.0.10 =
-* Released on TBA
+* Released on 9/28/2010
-* Added support for Custom Post Types, introduced in WP 3.0.
+* Added support for Custom Post Types.
 * Fixed various translation issues with player settings admin screens.
 * Added `powerpress_print_options()` function to simplify printing select options in admin.
 * Switched to using `esc_html()` function (Thanks amereservant for bringing to our attention).